johnperry-math/AoC2018/README.md

 as the first recipes, and go figure, that was precisely my problem.

 I thought Part 2 would be harder than it turned out to be.

+### Day 19: Go With The Flow

+1. A background program is working on your device, and you'd like to figure out what it's up to.
+   Run the program and report the contents of register 0.
+1. The same program suddenly boots up again, this time with a 1 in register 0.
+   Determine the contents of register 0 when it finishes.

+#### Tools

+* The virtual machine from Day 16, though you don't have to reverse engineer it this time.
+* For Part 2, you need either an immense amount of patience, or a JIT, or an analysis of what the machine instructions are trying to do.

+#### Spoiler alert

+The machine instructions set up a ginormous number n, then compute σ(n), the sum of its factors.

+#### Experience

+* Part 1 was fine, though my first attempt was incorrect thanks to the modulus I used on Day 16 not being sufficiently high this time.
+  So, I cranked up the number a few times until cranking it up higher no longer changed the final result, figuring that that meant I was not longer overflowing the modulus.
+  If I recall correctly, 2 million suffices, but I have it set for 4 million instead.

+  This is where I decided to try the example.
+It didn't help at all, except to convince me that I had implemented it correctly and needed to think about the implementation more deeply.
+  I immediately suspected something about the modular type, and I was correct.
+  Again I find myself wishing either that Mr. Wastl would be more precise about the machine (e.g., word size) or that Ada would let me perform bitwise arithmetic on regular integer values.

+* Part 2 was more challenging, because it sits there a **loooooong** time doing seemingly nothing, and if you debug it a little to see what's going on, it becomes clear that a ginormous number is involved.
+  I looked online for hints and saw that many people decided to dis-assemble the code and then analyzed its behavior, so I tried that, at which point it became clear that it's basically the following pseudocode:

+      determine a ginormous number (details omitted)

+      for r1 in 1 .. ginormous
+         for r5 in 1 .. ginormous

+            if r1 x r5 = ginormous
+               --  aha! r1 is a factor of ginormous; add it to result add r1 to r0
+            end if

+            add 1 to r5

+            if r5 > ginormous then
+               break from "for r5"
+            end if

+         end "for r5"

+         if r1 > r3 then
+            break from "for r1"
+         end if

+      end "for r1"

+  In other words, it's summing the factors of `ginormous` in r0.
+  I already knew what `ginormous` was, so I could have done it by hand (er... with _some_ difficulty) but I still decided I'd like to automate Part 2, so I did:

+  * At first I set it up to run the program until some register was larger than 1 million, then performed the sum of its factors via a rather lame `for` loop, but that turned out to be a bad idea (as I really should have known, since I had worked the setup out by hand and could see that the summation doesn't start until there are _two_ numbers larger than 1 million).
+  * Then I waited until register 3 islarger than 1 million, since my program sets up `ginormous` in register 3.
+That worked great!
+  * However, while I'm pretty sure everyone will have a program that computes the sum of the factors of a ginormous number, it's also quite possible that not everyone would have the target number in register 3, so I reworked it again to quit the virtual machine once it arrives at line 3 (the inner loop) and to find the sum based on the largest number it finds in some register, which might be any different register.

 ## Days I completed only after doing the example first